 ChooseFI Community Taking Action This Week

-- Katie said, “This week I tried my first travel hack for an upcoming week-long trip to Maui, I have been able to save $1,000s!
+- Katie said, “This week I tried my first travel rewards use for an upcoming week-long trip to Maui, I have been able to save $1,000s!
 My hotel normally costs $3,500 I was able to get it for $311 through a membership my mom has.
 With Marla’s help in Episode 77 I was able to get the British Airways deal so my $800 flight turned into $220 (still had to buy a round trip to LAX).
 And AutoSlash, which I just learned about in Episode 311, plus a promo code from my employer brought a $1,500 rental for the week down to $252.
 I’m splitting hotel and car with some friends, so right now my portion is $450!
 I was excited for my trip before, but now am ecstatic about the cost too!
-Thanks for inspiring me and giving me the confidence and tools to try my first travel hack.”
+Thanks for inspiring me and giving me the confidence and tools to try.”

 - Carter said, “Lease was coming up and our building is currently offering two months free to new residents, so I asked why that was not being offered to current residents and managed to get a free month if we did a 13-month lease instead of 12.
 I’ll take a 7.69% discount on rent!”